gitops-jml/gitops-with-rhacm/README.md

 We will encrypt our Secret into a SealedSecret, which is safe to store - even to a public repository.
 The SealedSecret can be decrypted only by the controller running in the target cluster and nobody else (not even the original author) is able to obtain the original Secret from the SealedSecret.

 example:
-- on server side: install the operator from operator.hub
+- on server side: install the operator from operator.hub in kube-system project

 - on client side, install CLI\
 `wget https://github.com/bitnami-labs/sealed-secrets/releases/download/v0.13.1/kubeseal-linux-amd64 -O kubeseal sudo install -m 755 kubeseal /usr/local/bin/kubeseal`
 - create your secret\
-`oc create secret generic mysecret --from-literal user=me --from-literal password=my-password --dry-run=client -o yaml | kubeseal --controller-namespace rhacm-channels --controller-name sealed-secret-controler-sealed-secrets --format yaml - | oc apply -f -`
+`oc create secret generic mysecret --from-literal user=me --from-literal password=my-password --dry-run=client -o yaml | kubeseal --controller-name sealed-secret-controler-sealed-secrets --format yaml - | oc apply -f -`
 - check the secret\
 `oc extract secret/mysecret`